-n order to produce castings and small works of art from epoxy resin, you first need some skill, the appropriate sense of proportion and also a certain creativity.
+n order to produce castings and small works of art from epoxy resin, you need some skill, the appropriate sense of proportion and also a certain creativity.
 But you also need negative molds suitable for this purpose.
-There are already many molds for casting with epoxy resin available, but some molds are not finished.
+There are already many molds for casting with epoxy resin available, but some molds are unfinished.
 So what can you do if you don’t have the casting mold in the shape you want?
-In this text, we would like to explain the most important techniques and tips for making your own silicone mold relatively easily and quickly.
+In this text, we will explain the most important tips and techniques for making your own silicone molds relatively quickly and easily.

 - 2 What Types of Silicone Molds are Available?